pyro-ppl/numpyro/README.md

    upon.
 We will provide support for Pyro primitives like `sample` and `param` which can be interpreted with side-effects using effect handlers.
-Users should be able to extend this to implement custom inference algorithms, and write the models using the familiar Numpy API.
+Users should be able to extend this to implement custom inference algorithms, and write their models using the familiar Numpy API.
  - **Functional** - The API for the inference algorithms and other utility functions may deviate from Pyro in favor of a more *functional* style that works better with JAX. e.g. no global param store or random state.